-^{} Rates shown are net of the 2.75% assumed rate of inflation
+\ Rates shown are net of the 2.75% assumed rate of inflation

-Discount rate: The discount rate used to measure the total TRS and PSERS pension liability was 7.50%.
+Discount rate: The discount rate used to measure the total TRS pension liability was 7.50%.
+The discount rate used to measure the total PSERS pension liability was 7.30%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the TRS and PSERS pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.